atlan-antillia/EfficientDet-AutoAnnotation-Tool/README.md

 <img src="./asset/tfrecord_inspector_objects_count.png" width="640" height="auto"><br>

-From the bar graph above, you can see that the number of objects of Traffic_Signal_Yellow class is very small compared with other classes, Apparently, this is a typical case of a imbalanced images dataset.
+From the bar graph above, you can see that the number of objects of Traffic_Signal_Yellow class is very small compared with other classes, Apparently, this is a typical case of an imbalanced images dataset.
 <br>
 <br>